WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 ### Freshness

-Node should be able to specify the lifetime they are willing to store data for.
+A node should be able to specify the lifetime they are willing to store data for.
 This is useful in the DClaims use case.
 Claims written against old articles might not be of interest to the community, and by pruning old data, we allow light nodes run on user's machines to participate in the network without requiring too many resources.